lmapii/run-clang-format/readme.md

  - The `.clang-format` file can either be specified using the `--style` command line parameter, or is specified directly within the `.json` configuration file using the `styleFile` field.

 - The `.json` configuration file also needs to specify the `styleRoot` folder to which the tool will *temporarily* copy the format file.
+Once the execution is complete, the temporary `.clang-format` file will be removed.

-> **Remark:** The `--style` parameter, if set, overrides the `styleFile` field.
+> *Remark:* The `--style` parameter, if set, overrides the `styleFile` field.

-> **Remark:** The tool will check whether a `.clang-format` file *with different content* already exists in `styleRoot` - and abort with an error if that is the case.
+> *Remark:* The tool will check whether a `.clang-format` file *with different content* already exists in `styleRoot` - and abort with an error if that is the case.
 Any user manually copying the `.clang-format` file to the root folder (e.g., to work with an editor supporting `clang-format`) would therefore be notified if their style file is outdated.

 ### Scenario C: The `.clang-format` file is selected during runtime